 Although the creation of an arts center was not successful at that time, Watertown Children’s Theatre flourished as an entity in its own right.
 Led by professional staff, supported by businesses and the public schools, as well as by scores of talented, dedicated parents and community members, the children’s theatre grew into the vital creative and educational organization is is today.

-In its nearly 30 years of service to the town of Watertown and the surrounding communities, this award-winning program has enriched the lives of thousands of children and their families.
+In its over 30 years of service to the town of Watertown and the surrounding communities, this award-winning program has enriched the lives of thousands of children and their families.
 Combining values of artistic excellence with inclusiveness, reflected in its affordable fee structure, its open audition policy and its involvement of entire families, WCT has continuously ensured its place as a highly valued member of this flourishing artistic community.

 Since September 2005, WCT has been a resident partner at the Arsenal Center for the Arts where it offers year-round classes, rehearsals and workshops, collaborates with other arts organizations, and performs its musical productions in the beautiful Mosesian Theater.